 Recently, Rice360 fellow, Natalie Mitchell, traveled to Kenya to work with our colleagues at Nairobi to begin a clinical study on Celsi Monitor, a low-cost portable device used to continuously monitor a newborn’s body temperature.
 The following is her account of her time in Kenya.

 Announcing the first edition of the Innovation Landscape!
-A resources that that catalogs innovations from NEST360 university partners.
+A resource that catalogs innovations from NEST360 university partners.
 These innovations are created by students and aim to solve real healthcare challenges identified by their invention education curriculum.

 By untangling complicated supply chain challenges, these global health experts are helping to bring life-saving technologies to doctors in four African nations — and counting.